jorgeancal/notebook/content/blog/how-to-implement-sops-helmfile.md

 tags= ["helm", "helmcharts", "sops"","kubernetes", "helmfile", "cluster", "Kluster", "helm-secrets", "secrets"]
 +++

-In our previous post about helmfile, we speak briefly about sops but we didn't use it or speak more about it...
-Now it's the time for it.
-With SOPS we can have a file in our repo that is encrypted by sops and have there the variables to use in our chart through Helmfile.
+In our previous post about helmfile, we spoke briefly about sops, but we didn't use it or speak more about it...
+Now it's the time to do that.
+With SOPS, we can have a file in our repo that is encrypted by sops and have the variables to use in our chart through Helmfile there.

 ## What is Sops?
-If we take a look to the [Project](https://github.com/mozilla/sops), we'll see that Mozilla defines SOPS as "an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault and PGP".
+If we take a look at the [Project](https://github.com/mozilla/sops), we'll see that Mozilla defines SOPS as "an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault and PGP".

 ## How to implement it?

 As everyone knows, this life is based in plugins so...
 We need to install a plugin in helm to be able to use sops.
-I did some reach that was... keep reading the helmfile Readme.md.
-In that readme you can find a link to the plugin `helm-sercts` that lives in [zendesk/helm-secrets](https://github.com/zendesk/helm-secrets) but this is obsolete but thanks to the comminity we have a fork of it that is not obsolete and this is the [repo](https://github.com/jkroepke/helm-secrets).
+I did some research that was... keep reading the helmfile Readme.md.
+In that readme, you can find a link to the plugin `helm-secrets` that lives in [zendesk/helm-secrets](https://github.com/zendesk/helm-secrets) but this is obsolete, but thanks to the community we have a fork of it that is not obsolete and this is the [repo](https://github.com/jkroepke/helm-secrets).
 Firstly, we have to install the plugin dependencies, the helm plugin and that's it.
-If I remember correctly if you have Ubuntu or Debian, when you install the plugin the dependecy will be install at the same time but..
+If I remember correctly, if you have Ubuntu or Debian, when you install the plugin the dependency will be installed at the same time but..
 As I'm using ArchLinux I need to install it manually.
-I have to say that they recomand the manual installation.
-I drop a link to the [releases](https://github.com/mozilla/sops/releases).
+I have to say that they recommend the manual installation.
+Here you have a link to the [releases](https://github.com/mozilla/sops/releases).

-Once you have installed the package you need to install the helm plugin, they recommend that you instilled with the version flag `--version`.
+Once you have installed the package you need to install the helm plugin, they recommend that you install it with the version flag `--version`.
 You would need to run the following command being `${HELM_SECRERS_VERSION}` the version that you want to install.
 ```bash
 helm plugin install https://github.com/jkroepke/helm-secrets --version ${HELM_SECRERS_VERSION}
 ```

-After you installed the plugin you need to go to your helmfile root folder and add a hidden file called `.sops.yaml`.
+After you have installed the plugin, you need to go to your helmfile root folder and add a hidden file called `.sops.yaml`.
 This file should look like the following one:

 ```yaml
 creation_rules: